agrifooddatacanada/OCA_package_standard/README.md

  - Each community overlay MUST include the following objects in this specific order (canonicalization):
 	- `d` where the community overlay MUST use "d":"_SAID of the correctly canonicalized overlay_".
 	- `type` where the community overlay MUST use type= "community/overlays/community_name/overlay_name/vX.X" where community_name is the name of the community, overlay_name is the name of the overlay, and versioning MUST follow semantic versioning.
-   	- `capture_base` where the community overlay MUST reference the capture base of the schema using "capture_base":"_SAID of the referenced capture base_".
+   	- `capture_base` where the community overlay MUST reference the capture base of the schema using "capture_base":"_SAID of the referenced capture base_", which MUST be the capture_base SAID of the referenced "bundle_digest".
 	- Each community overlay MAY include language and if present, MUST reference language using "language":"xxx" if they are specific to languages where xxx is the 2 or 3 letter ISO language code.
 	- All other content of the overlay follows after these four points and their canonicalization MUST be described in the overlay documentation.
 - Communities MUST ensure that their overlay names are unique within their community_name namespace.